Rigidity of high dimensional graph manifolds: Kazhdan subgroups

 \section{Kazhdan subgroups}

-For $M$ a graph manifold, the relatively simple graph of group structure of $\pi_1(M)$ can be used to extract information about the fundamental group.
-As a basic example, let us show how we can completely classify the subgroups of $\pi_1(M)$ which are Kazhdan (we refer the reader to \cite{BdlHV} for a comprehensive introduction to Kazhdan groups).
+In this Section we show how we can completely classify the subgroups of $\pi_1(M)$ which are Kazhdan (we refer the reader to \cite{BdlHV} for a comprehensive introduction to Kazhdan groups).
 At the other extreme, one has amenable subgroups, which will be analyzed in the next section.

 10pt